sinbad/UEScripts/doc/PackageConfig.md

 For variants which enable the [`Zip`](#zip) option, this is the directory that zipped packages will be created in.

+### `PSOCacheDir`
+*Optional Setting - string*

+If you want to use the PSO cache tool, you need to tell it where to put the data files generataed from this process.
+This can be a shared directory, sub directories will be created per project.

 ### `ProjectFile`
 *Optional Setting - string*